elegant-scipy/elegant-scipy/markdown/ch5.markdown

 <!-- exercise end -->

+Sparse matrices are an efficient way of representing data with many gaps – a situation that occurs surprisingly often.
+After reading this chapter, you'll probably start noticing opportunities to use them all the time...
+And you'll know how.

+One particular situation where sparse matrices come extremely handy is in sparse linear algebra.
+Read on to the next chapter to find out more!

 [^bsds]: P. Arbelaez, M. Maire, C. Fowlkes and J. Malik.
 IEEE TPAMI, Vol. 33, No. 5, pp. 898-916, May 2011.